George Barbu Știrbei: Origins and early life

 During those years, Barbu fathered six more children by Elisabeta: sons Alexandru and Dimitrie, daughters Fenereta, Alina, Elisabeta, and Elena.
 When George turned 12 in 1840, his father dispatched him to the Kingdom of France, where he enlisted at the Bollin school, then at Lycée Louis-le-Grand.
 During his time at Louis-le-Grand, young Știrbei met and befriended the future writer-politician Jean-Jacques Weiss, becoming his admirer and, later, his biographer and editor.
 Taking his Baccalauréat in August 1847, he studied in parallel at the Administrative School, Collège de France, and the Paris Law Faculty.
 His graduation from the latter came in August 1850, when he published with Firmin Didot his thesis De Condictione indebite ou Des obligations qui se forment sans contrat.
 He witnessed the French Revolution of 1848, and in later years emphasized its positive qualities in disputes with the more conservative politicians.
 This period of Știrbei's life also overlapped with a Wallachian Revolution, which toppled his uncle Bibescu from the throne.
 Having conceded the 1842 election to his brother, Barbu Știrbei accepted government office, but maintained his independence.
 He had been sidelined by the time of the revolt, keeping silent during its outbreak.
 However, as noted by his son, he privately resented it as an experiment in socialism.

 Following interventions by Russia and the Ottoman Empire, Barbu Știrbei was made Prince and George became the Beizadea.
 Returning to Bucharest, he was incorporated as a Major into the Wallachian military forces and joined the Prince on official duties, including on his 1851 visit to Telega; he was dispatched on official trips to Saint Petersburg, Hermannstadt, and Istanbul.
 In Russia, he was expected to manage a diplomatic incident, prompted by his father's passing reference to "foreign interference" in Wallachia's affairs.
 His later writings reveal his dislike for the salons of Russia and for his liege, Nicolas I, whom he likened to the ancient Kings of Assyria.
 Noted as a "great lover of theater and invaluable supporter of the actors", "especially fond" of the comedian Costache Caragiale, he was present with his father for the inauguration of Caragiale's Bucharest Theater (late 1852).

 During late 1851 George joined his father's government, replacing Postelnic Ioan Manu, who was taking a sick leave.
 During that interval, his sister Elena married count Leo Larisch von Mönnich from Cieszyn Silesia; George and his mother sailed to Vienna to attend the wedding.
 In 1855, Elena gave birth to his son Georg Larisch, later husband of the Baroness Wallersee.
 By then, George had ascended to more permanent offices in the administration: in 1853, he was Logothete of the Justice Ministry.
-The cabinet also included Alexandru Plagino, who was brothers-in-law with the Beizadea; later, his brothers-in-law included Ion Emanuel Florescu.
+The cabinet also included Alexandru Plagino, who was brothers-in-law with the Beizadea; later, his brothers-in-law included Ioan Emanoil Florescu.